kristianmandrup/middleware/README.md

 ## TODO

 The current `BaseRunner` is very simple and only supports running every Mw-component in synchronous mode.
-This is far from optimal!
+This is not always optimal!
 There should be more advanced runners available that support Mw-components that return promises and also one allow running one or more Mw-components asynchronously and wait until they all deliver their results etc.